krisanalfa/docolight/README.md

 # Doco[L]ight

 We'll enlighten your path!
-Welcome to DocoLight.
-DocoLight is a simple yet powerfull library for your Yii 1.1.x application.
+Welcome to Doco[L]ight.
+Doco[L]ight is a simple yet powerfull library for your Yii 1.1.x application.
 Enjoy your development!
 Suck less, code more!
-I believe your code can be so beauty and your development will be faster, because DocoLight include these powerfull packages:
+I believe your code can be so beauty and your development will be faster, because Doco[L]ight include these powerfull packages:

 - Container (A powerfull Inversion of Control container)
 - HTTP Response (Abstraction)